Annulment: Answers to Common Questions

 A court can also grant an annulment if the petitioner did not know, nor reasonably should have known, that the other party did not have the mental capacity to consent to marriage.
 The petitioner cannot have not voluntarily lived with the other party after the petitioner discovered or should have discovered the lack of capacity.

 The court may grant an annulment if the petitioner did not know, and a reasonably prudent person would not have known, that the other party was divorced from a different person within 30 days before the day the petitioner and the other spouse married.

 Also, the petitioner did not voluntarily live with the other spouse after the petitioner found out (or a reasonably prudent person would have found out) about this prior concealed divorce.
 This lawsuit must be filed prior to the first anniversary of the marriage.

 A judge can grant an annulment if the marriage took place within 72 hours after the marriage license was issued.
 There are a few exceptions to this.
-Further, the annulment petition must be filed within 30 days of the marriage.
+The annulment petition must be filed within 30 days of the marriage.

-Getting legal advice from a lawyer now can save you time and money in the long run.
+Getting legal advice from a lawyer now can save you time, money, and frustration in the long run.
 This is true especially if you have children or if you or your spouse has a retirement account, house, or other valuable property.
 An attorney can review your situation for potential issues that can arise.